2026 United States House of Representatives elections: Out-of-cycle partisan redistricting efforts

-Governor Greg Abbott called a special session in Texas to redraw its congressional districts leading to the Texas Legislature passing new maps resulting in 5 new republican leaning districts.
-However, on November 18, a panel of the District Court for the Western District of Texas issued a preliminary injunction blocking the new map, putting the former map back in place.
+Governor Greg Abbott called a special session of the Texas Legislature to redraw its congressional districts, leading to the Texas Legislature passing new maps resulting in 5 new Republican-leaning districts.
+On November 18, a panel of the District Court for the Western District of Texas issued a preliminary injunction blocking the new map, putting the former map back in place, but the Supreme Court later placed an administrative stay on the ruling, allowing the new maps to stand.
 Governor Ron DeSantis has expressed interest in redrawing Florida's congressional map, and the Florida House has created a special redistricting committee.
 Governor Mike Kehoe of Missouri called a special session on August 29, 2025, which redrew the solid Democratic 5th district to a solid Republican district, allowing the GOP to pick up a seat.
+However, on September 3, the Missouri Supreme Court unanimously ruled that the referendum on the new maps was sufficient and must be put on the ballot, thus leaving the 2022 maps in place for the 2026 elections.
 Republican state legislative leaders in North Carolina announced a redraw of the state's congressional districts to make the 1st congressional district more Republican leaning.

-Talks about redistricting have also occurred in Nebraska, which currently has two safely Republican and one competitive district that is currently represented by Republican Don Bacon, who is retiring and not running in the 2026 election.
-However, in New Hampshire, Indiana and Kansas, redistricting efforts failed.
+Talks and efforts about redistricting occurred in Nebraska, New Hampshire, Indiana, and Kansas, but either failed or did not gain traction.

 Democrats have threatened to retaliate against attempts to mid-decade redistrict for partisan gain and have stated the possibility of redrawing the congressional maps in blue states.
-In California, the state legislature drafted a map eliminating five Republican districts to combat Texas's plan, which was subsequently by voters.
-In Virginia, state legislators announced a plan on October 23, 2025 to begin the process to redraw the state's congressional districts before the 2026 elections.
-Democratic governors JB Pritzker of Illinois and Wes Moore of Maryland have also kept the possibility of redrawing their states' congressional districts, although the efficacy would be debatable.
-Redistricting has also been considered in New Jersey and New York; however, legal and political challenges make redistricting before 2026 highly unlikely.
+In California, the state legislature drafted a map eliminating five Republican districts to combat Texas's plan, which was approved by voters.
+In Virginia, members of the General Assembly announced a plan on October 23, 2025 to begin the process to redraw the state's congressional districts before the 2026 elections.

+Democratic governor Wes Moore of Maryland unsuccessfully pursued redistricting in his state.
+Redistricting has been considered in Colorado, New Jersey, and New York.
+Legal and political challenges make redistricting before 2026 highly unlikely.